Old Oak Land Assembly

 Many public bodies, including OPDC, have the power to make compulsory purchase orders, which enable them to compulsorily acquire land and rights in land.
 A compulsory purchase order should only be made where there is a compelling case in the public interest.
 The use of compulsory purchase powers facilitates the delivery of important projects, such as the Old Oak regeneration, that deliver social, environmental and economic change.

-OPDC has sought to engage extensively with key stakeholders, owners and occupiers and the wider community who may be impacted by the CPO.
-There has been a strong focus on acquisition of land by agreement and engagement with affected interests, with a view to acquiring as many interests as possible by agreement.
+OPDC has sought to engage with key stakeholders, owners and occupiers and the wider community who may be impacted by the CPO.
+There has been a strong focus on the acquisition of land by agreement, which will continue, with a view to acquiring as many interests as possible by agreement.

-For more information on OPDC's approach to engagement with owners, occupiers and those with other interests in land and property in Old Oak, the Land Assembly and Relocation Strategy can be found here.
+For more information on OPDC's approach to engagement with owners, occupiers and those with other interests in land and property in Old Oak, view the Land Assembly and Relocation Strategy (PDF).

 CPO documents

-OPDC's statement of reasons for making the CPO is available here.
+View OPDC's statement of reasons for making the CPO.

-A formal notice of the making of the CPO is here.
+View the formal notice of the making of the CPO (PDF).

 You can also view the CPO documentation in hard copy in the following locations during reasonable hours: